Remortgaging explained: How does remortgaging work?

-Our guide to remortgaging sets out the things you need to think about to help you decide when remortgaging is right for you.
+Our Remortgaging Guide explains everything you need to think about to help you decide when remortgaging is right for you.

 What does remortgaging mean?